-Let it not be thought that I exaggerate the bearing of the views of the &#8220;Examination.&#8221; We have seen it: he says expressly that it was in His grace God withdrew apostleship, the continuation of which would have weighed with a disproportionate weight in the scale of the destinies of the Church, and have hindered its development.
+Let it not be thought that I exaggerate the bearing of the views of the "Examination."
+We have seen it: he says expressly that it was in His grace God withdrew apostleship, the continuation of which would have weighed with a disproportionate weight in the scale of the destinies of the Church, and have hindered its development.

-That (the foundation once laid) God should have seen fit to leave the Church to its responsibility, can be understood; but it is entirely false to say that the apostles did no more than lay the foundation, and to present them as an obstacle to the development of the Church; while they themselves, more than any others, laboured in the Church for its development, for its government, and sought to keep it in safety against the wiles of the enemy.
+That (the foundation once laid) God should have seen fit to leave the Church to its responsibility, can be understood; but it is. entirely false to say that the apostles did no more than lay the foundation, and to present them as an obstacle to the development of the Church; while they themselves, more than any others, laboured in the Church for its development, for its government, and sought to keep it in safety against the wiles of the enemy.

-As to the question of knowing whether the Church has been faithful to the responsibility which devolved on her&#8212;and this would be the true question to resolve in order to establish the progress or the failure of the Church&#8212;the author refuses to treat it.
-Here is again a fragment of that which he gives us instead!|&#8212;
+As to the question of knowing whether the Church has been faithful to the responsibility which devolved on her -- and this would be the true question to resolve in order to establish the progress or the failure of the Church -- the author refuses to treat it.
+Here is again a fragment of that which he gives us instead!¦ --

-&#8220;The Church (after the apostolate) had nothing more to receive&#8230; .
+"The Church (after the apostolate) had nothing more to receive ... .
 From a child it had become a young man.
 The Lord opened to it a long and glorious career, that of external independence, in order to realize the internal and voluntary dependence which is the only true dependence.
-For that, apostleship, necessary as a beginning, would no longer have been of any use&#8212;would on the contrary have been a restraint.&#8221;
+For that, apostleship, necessary as a beginning, would no longer have been of any use would on the contrary have been a restraint."

 In fact, apostleship would have been an excessive restraint upon the Church in the career it has followed.
-When such thoughts are cherished&#8212;thoughts contradicted for the conscience and heart by all the history of the Church, there is good reason for setting aside the truth which closes the entire word: &#8220;Surely I come quickly; Amen.
-Even so come, Lord Jesus.&#8221; A long career was not in the thoughts of those who insisted on the personal coming of Jesus, as putting an end to their tribulations, nor of those who, after the Lord Himself insisted among the brethren that they should constantly wait for the coming of Jesus, nor in the mind of Him who made it a sin to think, &#8220;My lord delayeth his coming.&#8221; And (without dwelling longer on this truth, infinitely precious and important though it be) we will ask why, if the cessation of apostleship
+When such thoughts are cherished thoughts contradicted for the conscience and heart by all the history of the Church, there is good reason for setting aside the truth which closes the entire word: "Surely I come quickly; Amen.
+Even so come, Lord Jesus."
+A long career was not in the thoughts of those who insisted on the personal coming of Jesus, as putting an end to their tribulations, nor of those who, after the Lord Himself, insisted among the brethren that they should constantly wait for the coming of Jesus, nor in the mind of Him who made it a sin to think, "My lord delayeth his coming."
+And (without dwelling longer on this truth, infinitely precious and important though it be) we will ask why, if the cessation of apostleship

-| &#8220;Examination,&#8221; page 78.
+¦ "Examination," page 78.